r3bl-org/r3bl-open-core/terminal_async/README.md

 [`Readline`] instance.
 Both the `terminal_async.rs` and `spinner.rs` examples shows this (`cargo run --example terminal_async` and `cargo run --example spinner`).

+[`Spinner`]s also has cancellation support.
+Once a spinner is started,
+<kbd>Ctrl+C</kbd> and <kbd>Ctrl+D</kbd> are directed to the spinner, to cancel it.
+Spinners can also be checked for completion or cancellation by long running tasks, to ensure that they exit as a response to user cancellation.
+Take a look at the `examples/terminal_async.rs` file to get an understanding of how to use this API.

 ### [`tracing_setup::init()`]

 This is a convenience method to setup Tokio [`tracing_subscriber`] with `stdout` as